View changelog

 In 60 seconds

-- •The “live now” engines: Google AI Overviews (through Google Ads), Microsoft Copilot (through Microsoft Advertising), Brave (via Brave Ads), Perplexity (limited beta), and ChatGPT (invite-only beta, ~$200K min).
+- •The “live now” engines: ChatGPT (self-serve Ads Manager, no minimum), Google AI Overviews (through Google Ads), Microsoft Copilot (through Microsoft Advertising), and Brave (via Brave Ads).

-- •The “no in-chat ads” engines: Gemini app, Claude, and Kagi.
+- •The “no in-chat ads” engines: Gemini app, Claude, Kagi, and Perplexity (which discontinued its ad program).
 Meta AI has no in-chat ads, but can influence targeting across Meta's ad ecosystem.

 - •Winning strategy: Pair paid placements with AEO so you show up twice: in paid modules and in organic citations.